-- i.
-No more than 15 percent of the total interior floor area of the dwelling unit may be used in connection with the Home Occupation.
-However, no Home Occupation shall be limited to less than 200 square feet, nor shall the area of a Home Occupation exceed 500 square feet. - ii.
-If there is more than one Home Occupation being conducted within a dwelling unit, then all Home Occupations within the dwelling unit shall cumulatively use no more than 15 percent or 500 square feet of the dwelling unit, whichever is less. - iii.
-Area used for storage of materials or products used in the Home Occupation shall be included in this calculation.
+i.
+For Home Occupations located within a primary structure no more than 50 perfect of the total interior floor area of the dwelling unit may be used in connection with the Home Occupation.

+- ii.
+If there is more than one Home Occupation being conducted within a dwelling unit, then all Home Occupations within the dwelling unit shall cumulatively use no more than 50 percent of the dwelling unit. - iii.
+Area used for storage of material or products used in the Home Occupation shall be included in this calculation. - iv.
+For Home Occupations located within an accessory structure no more than 840 square feet or the maximum square footage allowed for accessory structures permitted by Section 20.03.0309(g) (Accessory Uses and Structures), whichever is less may be used in connection with the Home Occupation. - v.
+Exempted Uses are excluded from square footage limitations in Section 20.03.030 (g)(6)(A).